MScholtes/PSVirtualDesktop/README.md

 Get the desktop object on the "right" side.If there is no desktop on the "right" side $NULL is returned.
 Returns desktop "right" to current desktop if parameter desktop is omitted.
 ### Move-Desktop -Desktop desktop
 Move current desktop to other virtual desktop.
-Works only on Windows 10 21H2 and Windows 11.
+Works only on Windows 11.
 ### Move-Window -Desktop desktop -Hwnd hwnd
 Move window whose handle is passed to virtual desktop.
 The parameter values are auto detected and can change places.
 The desktop object is handed to the output pipeline for further use.